Famous rebel fashion designer Paco Rabanne has died aged 88 - ExBulletin

 Rabanne sold accessories to well-known designers before launching her own collection.

-He titled the first collection presented under his own name “12 unportable dresses in contemporary materials”.
-His innovative outfits were made of various types of metals, including his famous use of mail, the chain-like material associated with medieval knights.
+He titled the first collection presented under his own name 12 unportable dresses with contemporary materials.
+Her innovative outfits were made of various types of metals, including her famous use of mail, the chain-like material associated with medieval knights.

-French President Emmanuel Macron and his wife Brigitte hailed “an extraordinary artist who has blown a wind of renewal in the world of haute couture”, his office said.
+French President Emmanuel Macron and his wife, Brigitte, have hailed an outstanding artist who has brought a breath of fresh air to the world of haute couture, his office said.

-In the interview given at the age of 43 and now held at France’s National Audiovisual Institute, Rabanne explained her radical fashion philosophy, revealing a dark side to her complex character.
+In the interview given at the age of 43 and now held at the French National Audiovisual Institute, Rabanne explained her radical fashion philosophy, revealing a dark side to her complex character.

-Sure enough, the designer predicted a major disaster on August 11, 1999, saying that the Russian space station MIR would fall on France.
-Instead, a crowd opened champagne at its Left Bank headquarters for a “survivor party”.
+Sure enough, the designer predicted a major catastrophe on August 11, 1999, saying that the Russian space station MIR would fall on France.
+Instead, a crowd opened champagne at their Left Bank seat for a survivors’ party.

-Paco Rabanne retired in 2000 and the house did not present a show for five years, from 2006 until the spring-summer 2012 show.
+Paco Rabanne retired in 2000, and the house did not hold a show for five years, from 2006 until the spring-summer 2012 show.

 But the designer also said women are the harbingers of what’s on the horizon.

-President of the Association of Fashion Designers of Spain, Modesto Lomba, said Rabanne “left an absolute mark on the passage of time.
-Let’s not forget that he was Spanish and he triumphed at the ‘inside and outside Spain’.
+The president of the Association of Fashion Designers of Spain, Modesto Lomba, said Rabanne had left an absolute mark on the passage of time.
+Let’s not forget that he was Spanish and that he triumphed inside and outside Spain.

 Associated Press writer Angela Charlton contributed to this report.